clement-moulin-frier/vivarium/README.md

 ### Running Automated Tests 🧪

-If you want to test your changes locally, you can run the following command in the root of the directory :
+If you want to add tests for your local changes, you can write them in the `tests/` directory.
+Make sure that the name or your files and test functions start with "test".
+You can then run the following command in the root of the directory to launch them :

 ```bash
 pytest
 ```

-You can add your own tests in the tests/ subdirector.
-Make sure that the name or your files and test functions start with "test".
+## Acknowledgments

+The main contributors of this repository are Corentin Léger and Clément Moullin-Frier from the Flowers team at Inria, with participation of Martial Marzloff.
+CMF initiated the code base architecture in 2023 and CL was the main developper in 2024.
+CL was funded by the [French National Research Agency](https://anr.fr/), project ECOCURL, Grant ANR-20-CE23-0006.